bakerface/jasmine/README.md

 <pre>
 an example
  ✓ should be able to pass
- ✗ should be able to fail
+ ✗ should be able to fail: expected 0 == 1

 jasmine: 1 passed, 1 failed
 </pre>